 You just need to have all active jobs on your career page in certain formats.
 You can read more about this here.
 If job openings from your companies appear in the search, active candidates that are looking for a change in the job can view and apply for job openings in your company.
 Practically, you can source many candidates without spending any penny!

 Final Thoughts on Candidate Sourcing Strategies

 Candidate sourcing is a combo job of marketing and sales.
-If you do it right you are going to draw attention of right talent.
+If you do it right you are going to draw the attention of the right talent.

-If you have observed, all above candidate sourcing strategies don’t cost you any extra money.
+If you have observed, all the above candidate sourcing strategies don’t cost you any extra money.
 You just need to tweak your existing recruiting strategies for candidate sourcing.
-You should use recruitment technology such as AI resume screening, smart ATS to deal with high volume of candidates applications.
+Use recruitment technology such as AI resume screening, smart ATS to deal with a high volume of candidates applications.
 You may also think about getting these candidate sourcing activities automated to save you time!